 7. Seek the support and collaboration of the executive management

-Any enterprise-level project is doomed to fail without appropriate support and involvement from the executives’ side.
+Any enterprise-level project may fail without appropriate support and involvement from the executives’ side.
 Besides ensuring effective cross-department collaboration, executives are able to provide business sponsorship in data warehouse projects by communicating the value of data for the business area he or she owns.
 Business C-level representatives should also provide their requirements, e.g., what data they would like to feed to the analytical systems, what sources will data come from, what decisions it will support, and many more.

 8. Use Agile methodology for data warehouse development projects